Ajit99999/DSA/README.md

 # DSA
-Here I made this repository for solutions of various problems
+This repository is for solutions of various problems from leetcode